mistersouza/quiz/README.md

 + I've learned a lot by conquering those pesky logical bugs in this project.
 Some were straightforward, while others... not so much.
 I've grown to appreciate them, almost like I would a stern teacher.

-It took a little time to move up loadQuestion in order the get the right questions loaded.
+It took a bit of tinkering to rearrange loadQuestion and get those questions in the right order.

 ```javascript
 next.addEventListener('click', () => {